green-party-dublin-central/nh-web/site/content/post/prussia-lrd.md

 Last day for observations is Thursday 18 Apr 2024.

 A guide to making a planning observation can be found at [neasahourigan.com/observation](https://neasahourigan.com/post/planning-observation/).

+## Public online meeting

+On Wednesday 10th April at 8pm Cllr.
+Janet Horner and Neasa Hourigan TD will hold a public online meeting to discuss the application and how to submit any observations ahead of the deadline (Thursday 18 Apr).

+You can sign up to receive the [Zoom link for that meeting here](https://m.neasahourigan.com/6tu19h8bbt).